LuismTejada/configure-ad/README.md

 <img width="1280" alt="Screen Shot 2023-08-09 at 10 10 29 PM" src="https://github.com/LuismTejada/configure-ad/assets/140201562/8d96f048-a03e-4f90-ab78-99fc9e3e5f60">

-When the process is finally finish open Active Directory Users and Computer and observe the accounts in the appropiate OU and attempt to log in Clint-1 one of the accounts.
+When the process is finally finished open Active Directory Users and Computer and observe the accounts in the appropriate OU and attempt to log in to Clint-1 one of the accounts.

 <img width="1280" alt="Screen Shot 2023-08-09 at 10 14 25 PM" src="https://github.com/LuismTejada/configure-ad/assets/140201562/ec1276f7-a201-4023-bed0-426ffaf702d5">